-- Drive up representation of London boroughs in the five new ICSs established across London July 2022 (and ongoing to April 2023) - embed a strong partnership working ethos through the establishment of a senior borough 'Strategy Group' and an officer 'Operational Group'.
+- Drive up representation of London boroughs in the five new ICSs established across London July 2022 (and ongoing to April 2023) embed a strong partnership working ethos through the establishment of a senior borough 'Strategy Group' and an officer 'Operational Group'.
 Ensure prevention of violence against women and girls, improving outcomes for Londoners with by SEND/learning disabilities, and those with mental health and welfare challenges are given strategic emphasis as population health needs.
-(Developing Integrated Care Systems - Addressing violence against women and girls - Advocating public health prevention measures - Addressing health inequalities) - Improvement in housing standards and conditions across London (all tenures), including the inspection of 60% of all bed and breakfast and studio properties used for Temporary Accommodation in London under the Setting the Standard system by 2023 supporting boroughs to reduce the number of non-decent homes by supporting borough operation of the Setting the Standard work plan, supporting Housing Director collaboration and the LHDG sector-led self-improvement programme (to launch in September 2022), and ensuring that the ongoing development of the Social Housing Bill and the Renters Reform Bill continue to be informed by borough input and are shaped in the best interest of London's boroughs.
+(Developing Integrated Care Systems Addressing violence against women and girls Supporting boroughs in improving health and wellbeing Addressing health inequalities) - Improvement in housing standards and conditions across London (all tenures), including the inspection of 60% of all bed and breakfast and studio properties used for Temporary Accommodation in London under the Setting the Standard system by 2023 supporting boroughs to reduce the number of non-decent homes by supporting borough operation of the Setting the Standard work plan, supporting Housing Director collaboration and the LHDG sector-led self-improvement programme (to launch in September 2022), and ensuring that the ongoing development of the Social Housing Bill and the Renters Reform Bill continue to be informed by borough input and are shaped in the best interest of London's boroughs.
 (Improving housing conditions) - Review of Climate Programme actions with public health outcomes and development of effective intervention June 2022 subsequent work programme established, including joint LEDNet-ADPH work programme to be established by September 2022 to identify and map overlap between wellbeing, prevention and environment policy and to drive forward work in this area.
-(Advocating public health prevention measures Supporting pan-London work on vaccinations Transport and mobility Addressing health inequalities)
+(Supporting boroughs in improving health and wellbeing Improving mobility and transport Addressing health inequalities)